unionai-oss/pandera/docs/source/dataframe_schemas.rst

 ~~~~~~~~~~~~~~~~

 By default all columns specified in the schema are required, meaning
-that if a column is missing in the input dataframe an exception will be
+that if a column is missing in the input DataFrame an exception will be
 thrown.
-If you want to make a column optional specify ``required=False``
+If you want to make a column optional, specify ``required=False``
 in the column constructor:

 .. testcode:: required_columns